tayste5000/ng-simple-db/README.md

 Add a mock endpoint.

 + Stores - Names of resources to load into endpoint function
-+ Endpoint - function with the call signature (stores, data, parameters) returning an array of the form [status, data, headers] which is expected by ngMocks
++ Endpoint - function with the call signature (resources, data, parameters) returning an array of the form [status, data, headers] which is expected by ngMocks